premchander-revature/interviewquestions/Java8_IS/Java8_Int_Spe.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Lambda expressions can only be applied to abstract method of functional interface.
+- Lambda expressions express instances of functional interfaces (An interface with single abstract method is called functional interface.
+An example is `java.lang.Runnable`).
+- Lambda expressions implement the only abstract function and therefore implement functional interfaces

 </blockquote>
 </details>